funmitoblessed/funmitoblessed.github.io/pixel-art-maker-improve/README.md

 # pixel-art-maker-app
 This repo is a clone of my ALCwithGoogle3.0 Front End Web Development Final Project.
-I'm hoping to continue making improvements and adding some new functionality to the app.
+I'm hoping to continue making improvements and adding new functionality to the app.
 The original submitted project repo is on https://github.com/ofunmito/pixel-art-maker and is accessible on https://ofunmito.github.io/pixel-art-maker

-pad